 This fund is made possible by the Bargerstock-Mason Memorial Endowment and a generous gift from the Mason family.

-New in the 2022-2023 academic year, the Charles Center is able to Monroe Scholars with expenses related to academic conference travel.
+The Charles Center is able to assist Monroe Scholars with expenses related to academic conference travel.
 Students may request up to $1000 of funding; however, the actual amount of funding disbursed may be less depending on the number of applicants and available funding.
 Additionally, the number of students funded each year will depend on the total demand and amount of funding requested by each student.
 If necessary, students planning to present their research at a conference will be given preference for funding.

 - Currently enrolled Monroe Scholar in good academic standing